 “I can see only three planets in the entire universe, namely Heaven, Earth and Me!
 Heaven shines its glory on Earth and the rays keep falling on Me!
 I have a call!” ― Israelmore Ayivor,

 All things are a part of the one Source.
-Nothing can exist except it be a conscious projection from the mind of Source.
+Nothing exists except for the conscious projection from the mind of Source.
 This includes all of the so-called material dimensions of heaven and earth.
 Simply stated, both heaven and earth, though illusory, are projections of Source-Consciousness and made of the same stuff.
-Just as we can observe planets with our telescopes and technology, does not mean that other planets do not exist because we do not see them.
-Pragmatically speaking, heaven and earth only appear to have a separate existence because we can perceive only one of them with our physical senses.
+Pragmatically speaking, heaven and earth appear to have a separate existence because we can only perceive one of them with our physical senses.